1. Zivian Knowledge Portal

 Monthly Meetings

 Each collaboration is required to meet at least monthly and attest to the meeting.
 These meetings may be independent one on one or held in a group setting, which is recommended.
-The intention of these meetings was to give additional support, guidance, and education to the APCs.
+The intention of these meetings is for collaborating physicians to provide additional support, guidance, and education to practitioners.
 The below outlines a proposed agenda and potential topics of discussion:

 • Check-in and Welcome: Begin with a quick welcome and check-in to set a positive tone for the meeting.